 How To Avoid Phthalates in Skincare Products

-By now you’re probably thinking that you’re going to do everything within your power to avoid phthalates and we want to help you do that!
-Here are some fairly easy tips to help you avoid phthalates!
+By now, you’re probably thinking that you’re going to do everything within your power to avoid phthalates.
+We want to help you do that.
+Here are some fairly easy tips to help you avoid phthalates:

-- Commit to brands and products that don’t contain phthalates - Instead of checking every label of every product you buy, it’s a lot easier to commit to brands that simply won’t include it in their products.
-Not to brag, but part of the Fleur & Bee ethos is that we absolutely, positively won’t use phthalates or frankly, any “baddies” that could cause harm to your skin or your general health.
+- Commit to brands and products that don’t contain phthalates - Instead of checking every label of every product you buy, it’s a lot easier to commit to brands that simply don't include it in their products.
+Not to brag, but part of the Fleur & Bee ethos is that we absolutely, positively won’t use phthalates or frankly, any other “nasties” that could cause harm to your skin or your general health.

-We hope this article is not only enlightening but that it dissuades you from using any products with phthalates!
-If ever there were a total no-brainer, it’s getting these horrible ingredients out of your home!
+We hope this article is not only enlightening, but that it dissuades you from using any products with phthalates.
+Instead, opt for clean beauty products that stay far away from harmful ingredients.